schmidtwmark/qnd/presentations/day1.md

 - Use the `input()` function!
 - Input *optionally* takes in a string to output
 - Waits for user input *in the console*
+- Type your name and press enter key

 ```python
 name = input("What is your name?")